limerickIT/assignment-two-SaoirseDeely-1/README.md

 ##30/03/2022

 Added get brewery pinned on map method using the Bing maps api and the coordinates for breweries geocode object

+##31/03/2022 15:06

+Added return thumbnail or large image for beer, and return pdf for beer